shamskv/EZVIDIA/README.md

 ### How
 This tool is written in C++ and makes use of NVIDIA's [NVAPI](https://developer.nvidia.com/nvapi).
 This SDK allows (between many other features) to control the display configuration, making this tool possible.
 All the source code I wrote is in this repo, you are free to fork and improve/expand upon it.
 None of the dependencies are included.

+### UDP messages
+The tool listen for two different types of UDP messages.
+A LIST message, which prompts a reply with all the current configurations:

+	>>"LIST"
+	<<"conf1;conf2;conf3;conf4"

+And an APPLY message, which prompts the tool to apply the desired configuration:

+	>>"APPLY conf1"
+	<<"OK"
+	>>"APPLY gibberish"
+	<<"NOK"

 ## Notes/Disclaimers
 - This tool has only been tested by myself so I have no clue how it behaves with other GPU features like G-Sync.